 Second, and equally importantly, we assume each type's unobserved amenities from living in a neighborhood, the $\ln A{\ell}$ term in equation (9), stays constant even if the racial composition or the average income of the neighborhood changes.
 Households may care about fixed neighborhood amenities that may be correlated with racial composition, average household income, and even Opportunity Atlas scores in the baseline.
-But, we assume households do not directly care about race or income of their neighbors or the Opportunity Atlas score.
-Related, if the racial or economic composition of a neighborhood changes we assume that the neighborhood amenities that households value do not change.
+But, we assume households do not directly care about race or income of their neighborhood changes we assume that the neighborhood amenities that households value do not change.
 This is a very strong assumption that we make for two reasons.
 First, in many models where households care about the composition of their neighbors, multiple equilibria may exist.
-It is unclear in our environment how to check for the presence of multiplicity.
+It is unclear in our environment how to check for the presence of multiple equilibria and then how to select the appropriate equilibrium in the presence of multiplicity.
 Additionally, and related, households in these models need to form expectations about the composition of neighborhoods, and in rational-expectations equilibria these expectations must be consistent with outcomes, as documented by Davis, Gregory, and Hartley (2019).
-Computing an equilibrium is com-
+Computing an equilibrium is computationally very costly in our environment as it requires solving for expectation-consistent racial and economic composition of each of the 1,748 tracts in Los Angeles, in addition to market-clearing rents in those tracts.51